 Cloud integration can be a difficult task, even as innovations make the fundamentals easier.
-Advances in Application Programming Interfaces (APIs) and open standards have streamlined integration and removed many of the costly, time-consuming elements the process used to require.
+These advances in Application Programming Interfaces (APIs) and open standards have streamlined integration.
+Plus they’ve removed many of the costly, time-consuming elements the process used to require.
 At the same time, the introduction of cloud computing and shifting modes of doing business add back complexity and challenges to integration.
 SAP HANA Cloud Integration (HCI) stands astride these divergent forces.
 It offers SAP system owners a way to make the most of the cloud while simplifying SAP integration.

 What is SAP HANA Cloud Integration (HCI)?